daffainfo/ctf-writeup/VishwaCTF 2023/README.md

-# vikeCTF 2023
+# VishwaCTF 2023
-CTF writeup for vikeCTF 2023.
+CTF writeup for VishwaCTF 2023.
 I took part in this CTF competition with the my friend, @dRe and @DimasMaulana.
 And we got 78th place out of 1086 teams

 | Category | Challenge |
 | --- | --- |